Advanced-Computer-Lab-2022/Comrades/README.md

 ### Make sure Node.JS is installed, you can get it through this [link](https://nodejs.org/en/download/).

-### Install the required packages for frontend and backend as mentioned before in the installation section.
+### Install the required packages for frontend and backend.

 #### Install required packages for frontend:
 ```